apache/druid/docs/querying/sql-functions.md

 ## THETA_SKETCH_ESTIMATE_WITH_ERROR_BOUNDS

 Returns the distinct count estimate and error bounds from a Theta sketch.
 The `expr` argument must return a Theta sketch.
-The optional `errorBoundsStdDev` argument represents the standard deviation of the error bars and  must be 1, 2, or 3.
+Use `errorBoundsStdDev` to specify the number of standard error bound deviations.

 * **Syntax:** `THETA_SKETCH_ESTIMATE_WITH_ERROR_BOUNDS(expr, errorBoundsStdDev)`
 * **Function type:** Scalar, sketch

 <details><summary>Details</summary>

-The following example returns the estimate with error bars for the number of distinct tail numbers in the `Tail_Number` column from the `flight-carriers`.
+The following example estimates the number of distinct tail numbers in the `Tail_Number` column of the `flight-carriers` datasource with error bounds at plus or minus one standard deviation.

 ```sql
 SELECT THETA_SKETCH_ESTIMATE_WITH_ERROR_BOUNDS(DS_THETA("Tail_Number", 4096), 1) AS "estimate_with_error"